bernes1/bernes1/README.md

 ### Hi there 👋
-I like to make things that make life better and suck less
+I like to solve problems